Has the 18-year relationship between bond yields and stocks turned sour?

 US equities and Treasury yields in October

-In other words, you received very little (if any) diversification benefit from what we have all been conditioned to believe is the risk averse asset in conventional portfolios.
+In other words, you received very little (if any) diversification benefit from what we have all been conditioned to believe is the safety asset in conventional portfolios.
 This is important.

 The classic 60/40 stock/bond portfolio has worked brilliantly for most of the past 18 years: Stocks up; bonds down.
 Stocks down; bonds up.
 More recently, stocks up; bonds up!